Lattice 0.6 - Automatic, Fine-Grained Parallelization

 Lattice is a high-performance visual scripting system targeting Unity ECS.
 Read more here.

 Lattice 0.6 just released!
-On the whole this is largely a stability and performance update, with one big exception: Automatic Parallelization of Lattice Scripts.
+This is a stability and performance update, with one big exception: automatic parallelization of Lattice scripts.
 What does that mean?

 Before 0.6, the Lattice compiler generated .NET IL that executed each node one at a time, serially.
-While that sounds slow, if you think about it, it’s how all programming languages work!
-Unless you tell it otherwise, code generally executes in one big line from beginning to end, on a single thread.
+While that sounds slow, it’s how all programming languages work!
+Unless you tell it otherwise, code executes in one big line from beginning to end, on a single thread.
 Actually Lattice is a vector execution engine, so it executes each node across all entities as a chunk, so it’s even a bit faster than that.

-In the new version of Lattice, all nodes run maximally in parallel, without any annotations from the scripter.
-The Lattice compiler automatically figures out how to optimally split things up into jobs and schedule them under the hood with the Unity job system.
+In the new version of Lattice, all nodes run in parallel, without any annotations needed.
+The Lattice compiler automatically figures out how to split up jobs and schedule them under the hood with the Unity job system.

 If you’re familiar with dataflow, it’s a variant of that style with some extra goodies.

-So that mean if you have a body of Lattice scripts in 0.5, in 0.6 they will simply just run faster — no work needed on your end.
+If you have Lattice scripts from 0.5, in 0.6 they will just run faster — no work needed on your end!

 Fine Grained Parallelism

 Parallelization is “fine-grained”.
-Normally when you work with parallel code (like with Unity jobs) you split out larger pieces of code to run in parallel.
-Another way to say it: the fundamental unit of parallelization is a larger routine or function.
+Normally when you work with parallel code (like with Unity jobs) you write larger pieces of code to run in parallel.
+The fundamental unit of parallelization is a function.

 The above script, as the compiler sees it.

-Each different color is eligible for scheduling in a different Unity job.
-Crucially, the compiler is not required to schedule them separately.
-If work is scheduled too finely, the overhead of scheduling and moving data around will eat into the benefits of parallel execution.
-But it is allowed to, and so far I’ve found the best speed ups come from maximal parallelization.
+Each different color is scheduled in a different Unity job.
+The compiler is not required to schedule them separately — if work is scheduled too finely, the overhead of moving data around will eat into the benefits of parallel execution.
+However, so far I’ve found the best speed ups come from maximal parallelization.

-Here’s what the Lattice frame tick looks like now in our project, with parallelization enabled:
+Here’s what the Lattice frame tick looks like now in our project, with parallelization enabled.
+The parallelization is dense, filling all job threads.

 Hundreds of lattice nodes split across all threads.